 4. Your business model

-Once you’ve figured which products you are going to sell, you need to work out a suitable business model.
-The business model you zero in on will decide the scopes of product sourcing, inventory management, and order fulfillment.
+Once you’ve figured out which products you are going to sell, you need to work out a suitable business model.
+The business model you zero in on will decide the scope of product sourcing, inventory management, and order fulfillment.

 Here are the proven models for you to choose from for physical products, depending on capital, resources, and capabilities.